garan/aDawningOfAI/README.md

  * **Currently**, source code is undergoing due-diligence.

- * **Encrypted Back-Up** is not yet publicly readable, yet is encrypted and stored via decentralized Interplanetary File System (IPFS).
+ * **Encrypted Back-Up** is not yet publicly readable, yet is encrypted and stored via decentralized Interplanetary File System (IPFS) ..for eternity.

 Contributions and tips are welcome, appreciated, and probably necessary.